EugeneShelukhin/EmployeeWagesCalculator/README.md

 Workers collection is wrapped into DataContext class in order to the possibility of substitution with real database data context.
 DataContext defined as a singleton to avoid duplications of data contexts.
-Operations with DataContext are thread-safe on the repository level (with readwritelockslim) Besides workers collection, there is a subordinates collection, the purpose of which is a quick search for subordinates.
+Operations with DataContext are thread-safe on the repository level Besides workers collection, there is a subordinates collection, the purpose of which is a quick search for subordinates.
 For a complete list of subordinates a function runs recursively so StackOverflow exception may be thrown if worker's hierarchy is very deep.